 Figure 21-3.
-Synchronous Mode XCK Timing
+Synchronous mode XCK timing.

 Using the inverted I/O (INVEN) setting for the corresponding XCK port pin, the XCK clock edges used for data sampling and data change can be selected.
 If inverted I/O is disabled (INVEN=0), data will be changed at the rising XCK clock edge and sampled at the falling XCK clock edge.
-If inverted I/O is enabled (INVEN=1), data will be changed at the falling XCK clock edge and sampled at the rising XCK clock edge.
-For more details, see "I/O Ports" on page 119.
+If inverted I/O is enabled (INVEN=1), data will be changed at the falling XCK clock edge.
+For more details, see "I/O Ports" on page 123.